The discovery of gold in central Victoria drew tens of thousands of people from around the world hoping to strike it rich.

 Tiny Clunes lays claim to being the site of Victoria’s first gold strike, but these days it attracts a different kind of treasure hunter.
 Booklovers and booksellers converge here for the annual Clunes Booktown festival each May.
 The town is turned into a giant market for rare, collectable, new and second-hand books.
 But you don’t have to wait for the festival.
 Clunes has a thriving book scene year-round and regular literary events are conducted by the Booktown on Sundays program.
 A number of excellent permanent book shops can be found in the heritage town centre, including Index on Literature and The Book Fossicker.

-The Goldfields are home to two of Victoria’s best historic cinemas.
+The goldfields region is home to two of Victoria’s best historic cinemas.
 The charming Star Cinema in Eaglehawk offers a program of arthouse and classic movies in the former Town Hall.
 From the restored original seating to the 1920s ticket booth, the Star is a celebration of cinema’s heyday.
 Sit back, relax and watch a film while enjoying a tipple from the fully licensed bar.

-Bendigo boasts some of the best examples of Victorian era architecture.
-The Ulumbarra Theatre, built within the historic Sandhurst prison, Bendigo Town Hall, the Hotel Shamrock and historic Post Office all offer guided tours.
-If you prefer to do your own thing, the Bendigo tourism office will give you a map for a self-guided walking tour.
+Bendigo boasts some of the best examples of the region’s Victorian-era architecture.
+The Ulumbarra Theatre (housed inside what was once the Sandhurst Gaol), Bendigo Town Hall, the Hotel Shamrock and historic Post Office all offer guided tours.
+If you prefer to do your own thing, the Visitor Information Centre will give you a map for a self-guided walking tour.
+You can also climb on board one of the city’s famous Vintage Talking Trams for a hop on hop off tour of landmark buildings and key tourist sites — complete with commentary.

 Getting a feel for life as a gold miner is one of the top things to do in the Victorian Goldfields and the Central Deborah Gold Mine in Bendigo offers a range of underground mine tours.
 Venture 61 or 85 metres underground, or join Australia’s deepest mine tour.
 You’ll be kitted out in overalls and hard hat before heading 228 metres down for the Nine Levels of Darkness tour.

-All of this activity will probably leave you thirsty and as luck would have it the area around Harcourt is home to some of Victoria’s finest wineries, including Harcourt Valley and Bress.
-At Bress’ cellar door you can also taste the vineyard’s renowned apple and pear ciders.
-Welshmans Reef Vineyard near Maldon produces handcrafted reds and whites.
+The area around the small town of Harcourt (25 minutes’ drive south of Bendigo) is home to some of Victoria’s finest wineries, including Harcourt Valley Vineyards and Bress.
+At Bress’ cellar door you can also taste their renowned apple and pear ciders.
+Welshmans Reef Vineyard near Maldon produces small batch, handcrafted reds and whites.

 Louise travelled as a guest of Ballarat Heritage Tours.

-Do you have anything to add to our list of ten top things to do in the Victorian Goldfields?
+Do you have any suggestions to add to our list of ten top things to do in the Victorian Goldfields?
 We would love to hear from you.
-Please leave us a comment.
+Please leave a comment below.

 Additional images: Bigstock